benphelps/Phelt/README.md

-# Lux - Enlightened scripting
+# Phelt

-Lux is a small and versitile scripting language, based on Lox, as described in the [Crafting Interpreters](https://craftinginterpreters.com/) book.
+Phelt is a small and versitile scripting language, based on Lox, as described in the [Crafting Interpreters](https://craftinginterpreters.com/) book.

 # Features